simonvomeyser/simple-web-dev/resources/markdown/your-tool-is-not-the-problem-your-worklfow-is.md

 list_image: >-
   https://res.cloudinary.com/simonvomeyser/image/upload/v1664904878/your-worklow/header-workflow.png
 ---
-So what is the best project management tool, how do we find the perfect one that solved all our problems?
+So what is the best project management tool, how do we find the perfect one that solves all our problems?

-Usually (software) teams searching for such a tool learned the pain of chaotic email communication and missed deadlines.
-They want to do things better, and that's awesome.
+Usually (software) teams searching for such a tool felt the pain of chaotic email communication and missed deadlines.
+They want to change things, and that's awesome.
 But what's the next step?
-Somebody will type into duckduckgo:
+Somebody will type into duckduckgo: "best tool for everything (year)"

 ## Best issue tracker (insert year clickbait)

 After that?
 Either jumping from tool to tool trying to find **the one** with the perfect features – or just sticking with the first one tried, because changing things is hard.

-Either way, you end up with one part of the team (looking at developers like us) thinking  *"if this thing could only do XYZ, things would not be so complicated"* and other people totally overwhelmed and confused by the new tool and its possibilities.
+Either way, you end up with one part of the team (looking at developers like us) thinking  *"if this thing could only do XYZ, things would not be so much better"* and other people already overwhelmed and confused by the current tool and its possibilities.

 Chaos ensues, nobody is happy, and we are all blaming the new tool for different reasons.